Dive sites Menorca: So much to explore!

 Isla de Tirant * (marine reserve)

-We anchor the boat in a sheltered bay formed by Isla de Tirant and the coast at a depth of approximately 5 metres.
-After entering the water, we head west, keeping Isla de Tirant on our right.
-We follow a drop-off that leads to a sandy bottom at 18 metres and start swimming clockwise to follow the reef around the island.
+We anchor the boat in a sheltered bay at a depth of about 5 metres.
+After entering the water, we keep Isla de Tirant to our right.
+We follow a drop-off that leads to a sand bottom at 18 metres.
 As we do so, we can spot pipefish, moray eels and octopus.
-Once outside the bay, we can see schools of barracudas; sometimes close to the reef, sometimes further away.
-Sea bream and amberjacks are also a common sight, as are small tunas.
-At this point, we reach the maximum depth of the dive, approximately 20 - 22 metres.
-Although it is possible to go much deeper, the landscape there is less interesting.
+Once outside the bay, we can see schools of barracuda, sea bream and amberjacks, as well as small tunas.

-During the dive we keep the reef always on our right, until we reach a wall that, once crossed, leads us to a labyrinth of gullies and canyons.
-Here we can find moray eels, groupers, nudibranchs and some solitary barracudas, among others.
-While swimming between the canyons, we find a beautiful arch that takes us back to the bay where we have the boat anchored.
+We continue our dive with the reef to our right, until we reach a wall that leads us to a labyrinth of gullies and canyons.
+As we swim between the canyons, we encounter a beautiful arch that takes us back to the bay where the boat is moored.

 Horse Shoe Tunnel **

-The Horse Shoe is best described as a tunnel with a 90-degree angle.
-We usually use the Horse Shoe as a short-cut on the way to 'Moon Pool' cave.
+The Horse Shoe is a tunnel with a 90-degree angle.
 After a wide opening, the tunnel quickly narrows and ends in a chimney.
-Here we swim up a few metres, searching for shrimp and lobsters in the meantime.
-After reaching the ceiling of the chimney, we can see the exit of the tunnel and enjoy the fantastic backlight coming in through it.
+Here we swim up a few metres, searching for shrimps and crayfish in the meantime.
+After reaching the ceiling of the chimney, we can see the exit of the tunnel and enjoy the fantastic backlight that floods in.

 Junkers 88 wreck ****